StefanBRas/ankiextractoR/README.md

 ### Position of fields

 By extension of the above, the fields does not have to show up in the correct order in your source text.
-Say that you have an note type with the fields 'Name', 'Front', 'Back', 'Notes', in that order (Where 'Name' is the field used to identify a note).
+Say that you have an note type with the fields 'Name', 'Front', 'Back', 'Notes' in that order (where 'Name' is the field used to identify a note).
 Then

 ```tex
 in 1890, Richard Altmann established mitochondrion as cell organelles. % anki mitochondrion f=3notes